sat-masters/docs/Constellation Downlink/Problem analysis/Specs of new downlink.md

 Something similar to this is the Iridium project (See [[Interessenter]]).
 %% TODO: find pris på iridium %%
-The most expensive plan from SpaceX is 9 000 kr. /month
+The SpaceX plan for aviation is 10 000 $ a month [Starlink Business | Aviation](https://www.starlink.com/business/aviation)
 ## Resilience
 No dependency on one single groundstation, as these mega constellations has multiple.